Postpartum Exercise: Anybody Want to Go Walking?

 We will answer those questions and more.
 Nonetheless, we suggest you follow your doctor’s advice for postpartum exercise guidelines.

 Just remember, it took several months for your body to adjust so it would accommodate carrying a child.
-Changes won’t happen overnight.
+Although you have the best postpartum workout plan, changes won’t happen overnight.
 Don’t be discouraged when you wake up and find things are just the way as you left them.

 Most compelling evidence shows us why walking is the best postpartum exercise and how it helps you to recover after birth.
 Not only will it help you get back in shape and lose weight, but heal your postpartum back pain, too.